top of page

 Honestly, I’ve never been so organized with my seed planting.
 Usually I’m a weekend-warrior type gardener, or a quick run out to the back yard after work before it gets dark.
 But time is slowly ticking by now that we are all isolated, and I am fussing and fiddling with my green babies daily.

-It’s been an interesting time to say the least with the virus leaving me homeschooling the twins and focusing on ways to become more sustainable.
+It’s been an interesting time to say the least with me focusing on ways to become more sustainable.

-Out of a job that I’ve had for the past 12 years, I’ve found more time to garden then ever before and it feels great.
 Just the other day, hubby and I were noticing all the spring flowers and fruit blossoms change and evolve daily, otherwise seen briefly only on weekends - it's a beautiful sight.
-And we sit and stare at the garden, never seemed to have time to do that before.

-Now we can track that peony opening or peach tree blossoming but also spend a lot more time on sowing seeds at different successions, potting seedlings up to larger pots, feeding with fish emulsion, watering and exposing trays of green babies to sun light every day.
+We sit and stare at the garden, remembering that the peony will be opening soon or peach tree blossoming is a sight to behold, but also now I spend a lot more time sowing seeds at different successions, potting seedlings up to larger pots, feeding with fish emulsion, watering and exposing trays of green babies to sun light every day.

-I started with the broccoli about a month ago, meant to write a blog about it but this whole thing kinda swept my legs from under me.
-I planted two different kinds of broccoli: Chou and Waltham.
+I started with the broccoli about a month ago; I planted two different kinds of broccoli: Chou and Waltham.
 Waltham seems to be the stronger option so far with more wide green leaves and stronger stems.
 Then, I planted another round of broccoli a few weeks later, and then another just last week, hoping to spread out the harvests and avoid a glut in broccoli all at once.

 From there I planted some slow-growing celery, so tiny in their narrow pots of toilet paper stacked vertically squeezed inside an ice cream container - doesn't get cheaper or easier than that to start seeds.